 \section{Related work}

-\textbf{\ac{RAG} with multiple data sources.} Expanding the \ac{RAG} workflow to support multiple data sources is an emerging area of research. \textsc{FeB4RAG} examines federated search within the RAG paradigm and focuses on optimizing resource selection and result merging to enhance retrieval efficiency~\cite{wang2024feb4rag}.
+\textbf{\ac{RAG} with multiple data sources.} \textsc{FeB4RAG} examines federated search within the \ac{RAG} paradigm and focuses on optimizing resource selection and result merging to enhance retrieval efficiency~\cite{wang2024feb4rag}.
 The underlying idea consists of introducing a dataset for federated search and incorporating \ac{LLM}-based relevance judgments to benchmark resource selection strategies.
-Notably, the paper emphasizes the importance of developing novel federated search strategies to enhance \ac{RAG} effectiveness.
+Notably, the paper emphasizes the importance of developing novel federated search strategies for \ac{RAG}.
 Salve et al. propose a multi-agent \ac{RAG} system where different agents handle the querying of databases with differing data formats (\eg, relational or NoSQL)~\cite{salve2024collaborative}.

-Other approaches focus on privacy when querying data sources across organizations. \textsc{Raffle} is a framework that integrates \ac{RAG} into the federated learning pipeline and leverages public datasets during training while using private data only at inference time~\cite{muhamedcache}. \textsc{C-FedRag} is a federated \ac{RAG} approach that enables queries across multiple data sources and leverages hardware-based \acp{TEE} to ensure data confidentiality~\cite{addison2024c}. \textsc{FRAG} leverages homomorphic encryption to enable parties to collaboratively perform \ac{ANN} searches on encrypted query vectors and data stored in distributed vector databases, ensuring that no party can access others' data or queries~\cite{zhao2024frag}.
+Other approaches focus on privacy in federated search. \textsc{Raffle} is a framework that integrates \ac{RAG} into the federated learning pipeline and leverages public datasets during training while using private data only at inference time~\cite{muhamedcache}. \textsc{C-FedRag} is a federated \ac{RAG} approach that enables queries across multiple data sources and leverages hardware-based \acp{TEE} to ensure data confidentiality~\cite{addison2024c}. \textsc{FRAG} leverages homomorphic encryption to enable parties to collaboratively perform \ac{ANN} searches on encrypted query vectors and data stored in distributed vector databases, ensuring that no party can access others' data or queries~\cite{zhao2024frag}.
 These schemes can benefit from \sys while ensuring privacy-preserving federated search.